Snory/RobinOnTheWayBlog/content/blog/UnityVFX/index.md

 During the tutorial, I encountered some challenges, particularly with previewing shaders in the shader graph for opaque materials.
 I found a [solution](https://forum.unity.com/threads/main-preview-in-shader-graph-is-blank.1412793/ "solution") to this issue by following a forum thread.
 The tutorial provided me with a better idea of how to utilize shader graphs, but I wanted more practice.
 As a result, I have a plan to follow a [YouTube tutorial series](https://www.youtube.com/watch?v=O75iGGUQXBI&list=PLpPd_BKEUoYjcFaqriaMchx5gOqBs2tDh&ab_channel=GabrielAguiarProd "Gabriel AguiarProd unity shader graphs tutorial") and then attempt to convert some Blender shader graphs into Unity shader graphs based on videos from another [YouTube channel](https://www.youtube.com/watch?v=9M0Puwo3kB4&list=PLsGl9GczcgBs6TtApKKK-L_0Nm6fovNPk&ab_channel=RyanKingArt "Blender shader graph tutorials").

-In any case, I will provide more detailed updates in a separate post as the main purpose of this one is to describe my VFX learning journey.
+In any case, I will provide more detailed updates in a [shaderlearning](https://robinontheway.com/UnityShaderGraph "separate post") as the main purpose of this one is to describe my VFX learning journey.